gesnkb/GraceSandersFinal/README.md

-# How to Use Markdown
+# A Tutorial on Markdown
 ## By: Grace Sanders

 ### Markdown is a markup language used to format pages in plaintext editors.
 It is a very useful language to know, and relatively simple to learn.
 In this tutorial, I will be describing in detail what specifically Markdown is, where it's used, how to use it, and some simple tips and tricks to using it.